MazenAdel44/ADHD-HCI-project/README.md

 # ADHD-detection-and-support-system
-A system to determine when a person with ADHD is  not focusing and helping them by notifying them
+This is a system made for the subject of human computer interaction and it tackles people with ADHD.
+The system works when the person is not focusing and thus the system helps focus them by notifying them among other methods